dragonchain/dragonchain/docs/usage/permissioning.md

-This is a permissions document which allows all endpoints by default, but globally disables any `delete` abilities, while explicitly allowing `delete` on interchain actions, and explicitly denying creating an interchain transaction.
+This is a permissions document which allows all endpoints by default, but globally disables any `delete` abilities, while explicitly allowing `delete` on interchain operations, and explicitly denying creating an interchain transaction.
 Additionally, because `"default_allow": true` was set, it also ensures that creating or updating api keys is not allowed (as to avoid privilege escalation)

-Note that the `"allow_delete": false` in the `api_keys` group is technically redundant, because deletions were already denied at the global level.
+Note that the `"allow_delete": false` in the `api_keys` resource is technically redundant, because deletions were already denied at the global level.
 Regardless, this is still a valid schema.